devmukul44/Algorithmic-determination-of-amino-acid-substitution-group_RESEARCH-PAPER/README.md

-# Research on Algorithmic determination of amino acid substitution
+# Research on Algorithmic determination of amino acid substitution group

 #ABSTRACT